tusharsadhwani/blog/src/pages/post/ast.md

 </details>

+If you want a detailed reference of all the Nodes that we have in a Python AST, and the corresponding syntax it belongs to, you can either head on to the [docs here](https://docs.python.org/3/library/ast.html#node-classes), or just use `ast.dump` on a line of code to try and find out for yourself.

 ### What's a `ctx`?

 Ideally, I want you to leave from this article understanding every single aspect of Python's ASTs.
 And if you're one of the few super observant readers, you might have noticed that we glanced over a very small thing in the AST examples shown.
 You can see it in this code snippet: